 My work in second language pedagogy focuses on creating meaningful, contextualized and multidisciplinary materials to attract students to the study of languages and cultures.
-My intermediate French textbook project, Intrigue (Pearson Education), aims to combine the best of communicative teaching techniques with the intellectual draw of a mystery-story narrative, offering the student meaningful contexts in which to learn French.
+My intermediate French textbook project, Intrigue (Pearson Education), aimed to combine the best of communicative teaching techniques with the intellectual draw of a mystery-story narrative, offering the student meaningful contexts in which to learn French.
 The fictional story invites the readers to act as detectives and to interact with the characters and plot twists presented in the book.

 As a doctoral student and in the early years of my career, my literary research focused on exploring the concept of authorship in 18th-century Europe, with an emphasis on literary adaptation in the theater in France, Italy and England.
-Recently, I have shifted my research interests to focus on the literatures and cultures of French-speaking Quebec and Franco-American New England.
+Recently, I have shifted my research interests to focus on the cultures of French-speaking Quebec and Franco-American New England.
 I am particularly interested in the themes of language and place in Quebecois and Franco-American literature and the ways in which contemporary authors construct and continually re-imagine North American Francophone identities.

 Professor of French: I teach French language, literature and culture courses at all levels, from elementary through advanced courses, including advanced courses on translation for our Certificate in Translation program.
-I also occasionally teach courses in English, including First Year Seminars, World Cultures courses, and European literature.
+I also teach courses in English, including First Year Seminars, World Cultures courses, and European literature.

 Academic Advisor for the French Summer Program in Quebec: I recruit and advise students who attend the summer study abroad program at Laval University in Quebec City, Canada.